RoiderJ/assessing_remaining_time_methods/README.md

-# Assessing the Performance of Remaining Time Prediction Models for Business Process Data
+# Assessing the Performance of Remaining Time Prediction Models for Business Processes

 ## Prepare Data